Sergio Kato: Cinema and TV career

 Kato' first TV appearance came in 1976, his first film was Bete Balanço, in 1984, where he played a dancer.
 He wanted to move from a ballet dancer to acting, finally achieving it when he was chosen to play the role of a cab driver in the Brenda Starr film with Brooke Shields.
 Later he played a bartender together with Tracey Birdsall-Smith, on the film I Might Even Love You.

-In January 1993, just weeks after leaving back to California from Japan, Kato was reading several new scripts for future films, one of them being the Only the Strong, an action drama film with Mark Dacascos, written and directed by Sheldon Lettich.
+In January 1993, just weeks after leaving back to California from Japan, Kato was reading several new scripts for future films, one of them being Only the Strong, an action drama film with Mark Dacascos, written and directed by Sheldon Lettich.

 In 1997, Kato did a cameo role on Rede Globo's soap opera A Indomada playing the character Arnold together with the actor José de Abreu.

 Modelling

 Sergio Kato signed with modeling agency in New York City, appeared in ads for Calvin Klein with Dylan Bruno and modeled in Paris, Japan and Milan.
-His modeling career also includes modeling for Polo Ralph Lauren, Georgio Armani, Dolce & Gabbana, Timex etc.
+His modeling career also includes modeling for Polo Ralph Lauren, Giorgio Armani, Dolce & Gabbana, Timex etc.